Master of Arts in Financial Integrity Residential Program

 The course will cover the process of assessment compliance with the Financial Action Task Force's 40 Recommendations by use of the FATF's Methodology of Assessment.
 It will include all aspects of compliance assessment, from initial self-assessment questionnaire preparation to final discussion of the draft assessment at the FATF/FSRB Plenary.

 LAWS 3506.4 Anti-money laundering and the financing of terrorism and proliferation: theories of global justice

 The course will focus on practical and theoretical issues of global justice as they pertain to anti-money laundering and combating the financing of terrorism.
 What are our obligations to international justice?
 How do they influence financial integrity law?
 The course will consider the normative basis of jurisprudence, comparing legal positivism to natural law theory.
 Next, the course will look at theories of global justice suitable to answer normative questions on what law should aim at.
 The remainder of the course will consider practical issues that come into play with financial integrity law, such as corruption, poverty, distributive justice, human rights, violence, and war.

 Third Semester (4 credits)

 During this third semester students will be involved in intensive research and writing on a topic of their choosing in the area of financial integrity.
-Students will meet regularly with their capstone advisor as they write their capstone project.
-Students must successfully complete, present and defend their capstone paper in order to graduate.
+Students will meet regularly with their thesis advisor as they write their thesis project.
+Students must successfully complete, present and defend their thesis paper in order to graduate.

 Special Admission candidates must successfully complete English language programs and demonstrate sufficient English competency to gain final admission to the MAFI degree program.
 Candidates may require additional ELS or other programs to gain final admission.